TheRiddance/vae-gan/README.md

 ## VAE-GAN

 For this implementation I could rely on this well written tutorial by *timsainb* (https://github.com/timsainb/Tensorflow-MultiGPU-VAE-GAN).
-A bit more complicated.
+Which is a bit more complicated.

 ## Dependencies

-* Tensorflow
+* Tensorflow 1.0
 * Numpy
 * Scipy
 * Matplotlib